Introduction

 As Chair of the student’s guidance committee, the mentor works with the student to become familiar with the student’s academic goals and needs to help the student tailor their experiences accordingly.
 Additionally, the mentor monitors and facilitates the student’s progress through the program, including promptly identifying any areas of difficulty the student may be having, and helping the student design a remedy to address any problematic areas.
 The mentor submits an annual formal evaluation that is given to both the student and the program co-directors.
 Completion and submission of an evaluation form from every student’s Guidance Committee is required each year the student is in the program, excluding the year a student is on internship.

 Students are responsible for forming their guidance committee.
-Students are responsible for providing an annual update on their progress with plans for following year for discussion and refinement during guidance committee meetings.
+Students are responsible for providing an annual update on their progress with plans for the following year for discussion and refinement during guidance committee meetings.

 It is recommended that students develop an annual Individual Development Plan (IDP) if they have not already done so as part of an NIH training program.
 An example IDP is provided on the page linked above.
 Note that students who wish to engage in academic opportunities beyond the core JDP curriculum (e.g., completing emphases, obtaining a Master’s in Public Health, taking additional coursework) will need to carefully coordinate with their mentors, guidance committee, and the JDP program coordinators to ensure that required academic progress continues to occur on schedule and unforeseen additional costs are not borne by students or mentors.